Last Mile Delivery and Other Trends In Order Fulfillment

 As a means of reducing last-mile delivery costs, several companies have started using their shared vehicles for in-house delivery services.
 Some of these companies have even begun to co-op with competitors or other companies in their region, sharing transportation assets to minimize costs.

 5. Upselling During Delivery

 Retailers make a lot of money upselling customer orders, but the incorporation of upselling into the delivery process is still reasonably new.
 Using predictive intelligence technology, companies can anticipate what other products a customer might want and make those suggestions during the checkout process.

 In a similar vein, delivery drivers can stock their trucks with items the consumer has ordered in the past or might need, potentially processing an additional order in person when the delivery is completed.
 This model seems most applicable on the food delivery side of e-commerce, but it may also work for the apparel and pharmaceutical industries.

 6. Smart Technology

-The modern consumer wants to know where their order is at all times from the moment it leaves the warehouse to the moment it arrives on their doorstep.
+The modern consumer wants to know where their order is at all times, from the moment it leaves the warehouse to the moment it arrives on their doorstep.
 Modern technology has made this a possibility, and it also opens up other possibilities.
-For example, by using smart technology and sensors placed inside the package itself, customers can track things like temperature and humidity level.
+For example, by using smart technology and sensors placed inside the package itself, customers can track things like temperature and humidity levels in real-time.
 This is especially important for items in transit such as frozen foods, spirits, and pharmaceuticals.